kc1awv/LoRaTNCX/THINGS_TO_WORK_ON.md

 ---

-- Add support for additional modulation schemes that the SX126x supports (e.g., FSK).
-  - NOT POSSIBLE WITH HELTEC WIFI LORA 32 V4 - No DIO2 pin wired to GPIO

----

 - Implement IGate functionality to forward APRS packets to the internet.
 - Better OLED graphics and status indicators, possibly using a graphics library.
 - Better OLED power management to reduce consumption when idle.